rsgc-wrana-m/summative-task/README.md

 * Create "Magma" level in which the user tries to escape the convection currents, in order to become igneous rock
 * Create "Igneous" level, in which the user tries to get "hit" by water droplets, in order to become sediment.
 * Create "Sediment" level in which the user tries to avoid water flows, in order to be slowly cemented into sedementary rock
-* Create "metamorphic" level in which the user tries to reach the magma flow, in order to turn back into magma, and start the rock cycle again.
 * Figure out how to display text and information, and create a transition system between levels